krg7880/loopback-connector-memcached/README.md

 > Memcached loopback.io connector.
 Please note this connector is still being developed to work out any kinks or gotchas with the supported operations in the context of the cache server, Memcached.

-Loopback connector for Memcached.
-This is currently work in progress, however, it is functional.
-Used similar to how built in connectors would be used, however, the API may be different with respect to the operations that the Memcached provides.
-A operation like findAll would be reasonable in the context of Memcached, for example.

 ## Sample Model JSON (ie: somemodel.json)

 - /common/models/somemodel.json